geoo89/kidchameleon-tiledextension/README.md

 Note that size and theme changes also implicity affect the corresponding background map.

-Note: As of Tiled 1.8, the provided automapping rules don't work.
-They work in Tiled 1.4.3.
-I'm not aware what changes in Tiled caused them to break and in which version of Tiled they were introduced.

 ## Background editing

 Each background has two layers: One for the actual layout, and one